Table of Contents

 Although strollers and carriers are typically used to safely transport children, injuries may still occur when these products are used.
 Children under the age of five are at significant risk from stroller and carrier-related injuries, particularly those brought on by product falls or tip-overs.

 The significant number of injuries associated with ubiquitous products shows the need to reduce their potential for injury further, even though overall injuries have already decreased over the 21-year study period.
-For carrier-related injuries in particular, US hospital emergency departments treat one child aged five or younger every two hours.
+On average, U.S. hospital emergency departments treat two children aged five or younger every hour for carrier-related injuries.

 There were mostly head injuries, which is concerning considering that brain injuries and concussions can have long-term effects on cognitive development in young children.
 One-third (35%) of carrier-related injuries are traumatic brain injuries (TBIs)/concussions.